Nowaker/ruby-ansi-sys-revived/README.md

 $ bundle
 ```

-Gem requires Ruby 1.9.3 to function.
+Gem works on Ruby 1.9.3, 2.0 and 2.1.
+Use original [ansi-sys](https://rubygems.org/gems/ansi-sys) for Ruby 1.8.

 ## Usage